 * If many CPU curves are high but not all of them, check mConfig->PerformanceSettings->IO Threads.
 In general, high values are recommended (24 is a good reference, but some storage models may fail to work efficiently with high numbers ).

 * If the problem is related to CPU saturation (all CPU cores high, around 70% in total or more) then there is not too much that you can try.
 Check that Hyper-threading is active in the BIOS.
-If you are using all the cores it is just that the system can not do what you want.
+But if you are using all the cores at high level then it is just that the system can not do what you want.

 - If the problem was not CPU related next thing is to check if it is related with media files or disk speed: Substitute the media clips by fast effects ( Wipe fx are ideal ).
 If it can playback in realtime, then the problem is most probably a disk speed issue or a speed issue related with the media files.
 If that is the case:

 * Now do the opposite.
 Remove all the effects and only playback the media files.
 If it does not work it will confirm that the problem is related to disk speed or to that particular media files.

-* If it works in realtime for a while before realtime is lost, Check mConfig->PerformanceSettings->RingBuffer.
+* If it works in realtime for a while but realtime is lost later, then check mConfig->PerformanceSettings->RingBuffer.
 Values smaller than 125 are not recommended.
-While very high values may trigger swapping which is very slow.
-Also, If the storage is internal, dust accumulation in the fan filters or improper ventilation can create temperature issues leading to low performance or random interruptions, typically soon after booting up the system even if starting from a cold state.
+In the other hand, values too high may trigger RAM swapping which is very slow.
+Also, If the storage is internal, dust accumulation in the fan filters or improper ventilation can create temperature issues leading to low performance or random interruptions, typically soon after booting up the system (even if starting from a cold state).